tarmoj/vclick/content/v2-rc1.md

 **vClick v2 release candidate available for use!**

-[vClick] (pages/about.html) is a free wireless visual click-track system for musicians.
+[vClick](pages/about.html) is a free wireless visual click-track system for musicians.

 This version introduces new features, lots of improvements and numerous bug fixes.